smeisegeier/connection-helper/README.md

 > 💡 These methods require a pgp public/private key in the keyring

-- `sec` secrets module. ⚠️ this package is optional and must be extra installed with `pip install connection-helper[sec]`
+- `sec` secrets module. ⚠️ this package is optional and must be extra installed with `pip install 'connection-helper[sec]'` (enclose in '')
   - 🆕 `get_infisical_secrets()` retrieve secrets from [Infisical](https://infisical.com/) project (requires existing account and machine identities)